Yuanminor3/OoO_Processor_R10K/README.md

    - Replace XXX with the module name (e.g., alu, cache)
    - This will automatically run the corresponding `XXX_test.sv` file
 3. The simulation will display **"pass"** or **"failed"** based on the test results in the terminal.
-4. After testing, it is recommended to clean up the generated files to avoid conflicts with later simulations:
+4. After testing, it is recommended to clean up the generated files to avoid confusions with later simulations:
    ```bash
    make nuke
    ```